Contract-Initiated Multichain Execution

 executedTxIds[txId] = true;

-// Decode payload and handle the inbound action
+// Decode payload and apply your application logic.

 if (action == 0) {